 Business owners should constantly be searching for ways to be more efficient.
 Developing methods to automate tasks can make life much easier for your employees.
-A-players do not appreciate being drowned with tedious work.
+A-players do not appreciate being drowned in tedious work.
 Investing in computational improvements that do this tedious work for you will make your business more attractive to top talent.

 Strive to create a work environment that will keep your employees engaged.
-Culture is incredibly important in small businesses since most of employee productivity is tied to morale.
+Culture is incredibly important in small businesses since most employee productivity is tied to morale.
 Small business owners should create a dynamic work environment that employees look forward to contributing to.

-The best way to accomplish this is to make employees’ feel valued by asking for their honest input.
+The best way to accomplish this is to make employees feel valued by asking for their honest input.
 If you’re struggling with ways to improve your product, ask one of your employees or track feedback from consumers.
 Getting a pulse on how your employees feel is a great way to boost morale.

 Another way to attract A-players is to implement a flexible work schedule.
 Incorporating a flexible work schedule allows your employees to be more productive and less stressed out trying to balance work and personal responsibilities.

 Finding ways to consistently reward your employees for their work will build your social credibility, as well as a brand that people are proud to work for.

 Ensuring that your business with a blueprint can function at a high level without you is an important step that every owner must take.
 Empowering the right employees will expedite the process of decentralizing your business as it matures.